rust-lang/book/src/ch04-01-ownership.md

 This leads us to the Ownership Rules:

-> 1. Each value in Rust has a variable binding that’s called its ‘owner’.
+> 1. Each value in Rust has a variable binding that’s called its *owner*.
 > 2. There can only be one owner at a time.
 > 3. When the owner goes out of scope, the value will be `drop()`ped.

-Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create ‘deep’ copies of your data.
+Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create "deep" copies of your data.
 Therefore, any _automatic_ copying can be assumed to be inexpensive.

 ### Clone